-Downtown Lions Club: 12 cubic feet of material documenting Club activities including membership lists, correspondence, committee work, charity functions, leadership, newsletters and community activities.
+Downtown Lions Club: Twelve cubic feet of material documenting Club activities including membership lists, correspondence, committee work, charity functions, leadership, newsletters and community activities.

-Driscoll, Dr. William E. Collection: (1898-1908) 2 cubic feet of material related to the Cripple Creek District medical practice of Dr. Driscoll.
+Driscoll, Dr. William E. Collection: (1898-1908) Two cubic feet of material related to the Cripple Creek District medical practice of Dr. Driscoll.
 Collection includes photographs, correspondence and patient log-books.
-Dr. Driscoll was a practicing physician, medical examiner, Teller County Physician and railroad surgeon for the Midland Terminal, Florence and Cripple Creek, and Colorado Springs and Cripple Creek Railroads.
+Dr. Driscoll was a practicing physician, medical examiner, Teller County Physician, and railroad surgeon for the Midland Terminal, Florence and Cripple Creek, and Colorado Springs and Cripple Creek Railroads.

-Edwards, Dean and Peg Collection: 9 cubic feet of folklife material documenting the rich cultural history of square dancing in the Pikes Peak Region.
-The collection includes hundreds of photographs, historic folk music records and sheet music, books, scrapbooks and correspondence.
-Dean Edwards is an internationally renowned square dance caller, teacher and is largely responsible for the reintroduction of historic dancing to Colorado in the mid-twentieth century.
+Edwards, Dean and Peg Collection: Nine cubic feet of folk-life material documenting the rich cultural history of square dancing in the Pikes Peak Region.
+The collection includes hundreds of photographs, historic folk music records and sheet music, books, scrapbooks, and correspondence.
+Dean Edwards is an internationally renowned square dance caller and teacher, and he is largely responsible for the reintroduction of historic dancing to Colorado in the mid-twentieth century.
 Click here to see the Edwards Collection Inventory.

 Ellinwood, L.E.
-Collection: 7 cubic feet of local historical materials from local teacher, principle and historian LeRoy Ellinwood.
-The collection documents his involvement and research with the Denver Westerners, the Ghost Town Club and various topics of Pikes Peak Regional History.
+Collection: Seven cubic feet of local historical materials from local teacher, principal, and historian LeRoy Ellinwood.
+The collection documents his involvement and research with the Denver Westerners, the Ghost Town Club, and various topics of Pikes Peak Regional History.
 Visit the Ellinwood Collection Finding Aid »

-El Paso County Bible Society: (1881-1895) 1 notebook and 1 folder of records of the El Paso County Bible Society.
+El Paso County Bible Society: (1881-1895) One notebook and One folder of records of the El Paso County Bible Society.

-El Paso County Fair Collection: 2 cubic feet of papers documenting the history and activities of the El Paso County Fair.
+El Paso County Fair Collection: Two cubic feet of papers documenting the history and activities of the El Paso County Fair.

 El Paso County Medical Auxiliary: See Mrs. C.S.
 Morrison Collection

-First Methodist Church Scrapbook: (1944-1953) Scrapbook contains press clippings, printed sermons, announcements of activities, publications regarding Easter Sunrise Services in the Garden of the Gods and ephemera related to First Methodist Church, its pastors and members.
+First Methodist Church Scrapbook: (1944-1953) Scrapbook contains press clippings, printed sermons, announcements of activities, publications regarding Easter Sunrise Services in the Garden of the Gods, and ephemera related to First Methodist Church, its pastors, and its members.

-Fountain Homemakers Collection: (1914-1996) 1.5 cubic feet of materials related to the organization.
-Includes: meeting minutes, correspondence, scrapbooks, and history related to the club’s activities.
+Fountain Homemakers Collection: (1914-1996) One and one half cubic feet of materials related to the organization.
+Includes meeting minutes, correspondence, scrapbooks, and history related to the club’s activities.